Zuricho/ParallelFold/README.md

 Author: [Bozitao Zhong](zbztzhz@sjtu.edu.cn)

+Some new functions are still under development, if you want to see our update you can visit this [task board on Trello](https://trello.com/b/sAqBIxBC/parallelfold)

 This is a modified version of DeepMind's [AlphaFold2](https://github.com/deepmind/alphafold) to achieve high-throughput protein structure prediction.

 We have these following modifications to the original AlphaFold pipeline: